Costs and financing

 Healthcare Financing Philosophy

 Singapore offers universal healthcare coverage to our citizens, with a financing system anchored on the twin philosophies of individual responsibility and affordable healthcare for all.
-Through a mixed financing system, use of market-based mechanisms to promote competition and transparency and the adoption of technology to improve the delivery of healthcare services, we have secured good healthcare outcomes for our population.
-We have done so with a national healthcare expenditure of about 4% of our GDP, which is low among developed countries (although this is expected to grow with an ageing population).
+Through a system with multiple layers of financing coverage, the use of market-based mechanisms to promote competition and transparency, and the adoption of value-based care to improve the quality and cost-effectiveness of healthcare services, we have secured good healthcare outcomes for our population.
+We have done so with a national healthcare expenditure of about 5% of our GDP (as of 2022), which is low among developed countries (although this is expected to grow with an ageing population).

 These features of the Singapore system have been recognised in various international assessments.
 We intend to continually evolve and improve our policies over time.